 Drew D. Creal

-Drew D. Creal, assistant professor of econometrics and statistics, studies time series econometrics and statistics with particular emphasis on state space and time-varying parameter models.
+Drew D. Creal, associate professor of econometrics and statistics, studies time series econometrics and statistics with particular emphasis on state space and time-varying parameter models.
 His research interests include applications in macroeconomics and finance.

 Robert Brandon Gramacy

 Robert Brandon Gramacy, associate professor of econometrics and statistics, studies Bayesian modeling methodology, statistical computing, Monte Carlo inference, nonparametric regression, sequential design, and optimization under uncertainty.
 His application areas of interest include spatial data, sequential computer experiments, ecology, epidemiology, finance, and public policy.